SimoneSampognaro/ticketing-react-js/README.md

 ## React Client Application Routes

-- Route `/`: Home page, shows the list of all tickets.
-Authenticated users see a list of all the tickets in the same form as the generic visitors, plus some buttons to perform operations.
+- Route `/`: The Home page displays a list of all tickets.
+Authenticated users can view the same list along with additional buttons for performing various operations.
-- Route `/add`: Page to submit a ticket by entering title, category and description, a confirmation page will appear providing also the estimation.
+- Route `/add`: The Ticket Submission page allows users to submit a new ticket by entering the title, category, and description.
+After submission, a confirmation page appears, providing the estimated time of the ticket.
-- Route `/edit/:ticketId`: Page for admins to edit the category and the state of the ticket identified by :ticketId.
+- Route `/edit/:ticketId`: The Ticket Edit page is accessible to administrators for modifying the category and status of the ticket identified by `:ticketId`.
-- Route `/login`: Login form, allows users to login.
-After a successful login, the user is redirected to the main route ("/").
+- Route `/login`: The Login page contains a form that enables users to log in.
+Upon successful authentication, the user is redirected to the Home page (`/`).
-- Route `*`: Page for nonexisting URLs (Not Found page) that redirects to the home page.
+- Route `*`: The Not Found page handles non-existent URLs and redirects users to the Home page.

 ## API Server